JohnnyHobo/MikeOS-CLib/README.md

 Don't forget the put 'U' on the end of unsigned constants larger than 32767.

 ##### Can I use a 32-bit (or larger) variable? #####
-No, this is a limitation of the Smaller C compiler.
+No, this is a limitation of the Smaller C compiler in 16-bit mode.

+MikeOS function that use 32-bit integers use the 'longint' structure.

+    struct longint {
+	    unsigned int lower;
+	    unsigned int upper;
+    };

+I may add a library to work with these.

 ##### Can I put data at a fixed address like in MikeOS Assembly? #####
 No, use malloc() to allocate memory.